L.L.M. Law & Technology Certificate

 3. A writing component, fulfilled by researching and writing a 15 to 20 page research memorandum addressing a compelling issue in law and technology.
-Students can submit a paper written for another course at Berkeley Law, including a LAW 299 individual research‐and‐writing project.
+To meet this requirement, students should submit a paper written for a course at Berkeley Law, including a LAW 299 individual research-and-writing project.

 4. An activity component, fulfilled by substantial participation in at least one approved activity for two semesters, or two approved activities for one semester.
 This requirement is designed to encourage students to develop collaborative working skills and to complement the substantive knowledge derived from course-related work.
 The list of approved activities will be reviewed periodically by BCLT.
 Participating in the following activities satisfies the activity component:

 - Berkeley Journal of Entertainment and Sports Law